Second-Year Rotations (PGY-3)

 Most attending ophthalmologists perform chart rounds at the end of subspecialty clinics.
 These rounds provide an opportunity to discuss interesting clinical cases and review salient teaching points.
 This is an exceptional learning opportunity that helps residents understand management decisions made during the clinic and highlights the attending’s clinical decision-making process.

 Second-year residents spend a significant amount of time on each rotation in the operating room performing oculoplastics, strabismus, vitreoretinal, and cataract surgeries.
 They also perform intra-vitreal injections and retina and glaucoma laser procedures.

 The second year is divided into several rotation blocks, each 6-7 weeks in duration.
 The rotations are as follows:

 - Neuro-Ophthalmology at Mass.
 Eye and Ear

 - Beth Israel Deaconess Medical Center (BIDMC)

 - Eye Plastics and Orbital Surgery at Mass.
 Eye and Ear

 - Pediatric Ophthalmology and Strabismus

 Neuro-Ophthalmology at Mass.
 Eye and Ear

-Supervising Attendings: Simmons Lessell, MD, Joseph Rizzo, III, MD, Dean M. Cestari, MD, Neil Snebold, MD, and Rebecca Stacy, MD, PhD
+Supervising Attendings: Joseph Rizzo, III, MD, Dean M. Cestari, MD, and Neil Snebold, MD

 Clinical experience: Residents spend their rotation evaluating and managing patients with complex neuro-ophthalmic diseases.
 Weekly teaching conferences promote discussion and review of the diverse and complex patient population cared for in this clinic.